This is the Index Page for Jake's website about Port Phillip Bay's Tides and Currents.

 Background to POST #2

-A particular bugbear of mine is a few "slack water myths", still in circulation, that have no evidence base whatsoever.
+A particular bugbear of mine is a few "slack water myths" still in circulation, that have no evidence base whatsoever.
 If followed, these can be from mildly to very dangerous.

 Decades ago, while sailing homeward in strong tide-against-wind conditions, I changed course slightly just to reduce the glare from the soon to set Sun.
-After nearly a mile on this "pure fluke new course", I encountered a drowning "myth victim".
+After nearly a mile on this "pure fluke new course" I encountered a drowning "myth victim".
 He was right at death's door and in an otherwise rough and lonely sea.
 It was a difficult and emotional rescue in the conditions.
 Ten days of hospital treatment and he was OK.
 I hate those bloody groundless myths!

-Almost equally irritating is the apparent lack of will from the port authorities and other safety bodies to act effectively to eliminate such "bad tidal information" wherever it crops up.
+Almost equally irritating is the apparent lack of will from the port authorities and other safety bodies to effectively act to eliminate such "bad tidal information" wherever it crops up.

 Viewing the Posts

-This allows an image and the text that discusses it to fit within the same screen.
+This allows an image, and the text that discusses it, to fit within the same screen.

 The first post might be a bit of a slog, but if you frequent PPH it should be a worthwhile investment.